aridjayarecipes/cutesrecipes.web.app/content/post/1959-steps-to-make-favorite-honey-bacon-brussel-sprouts.md

 recipeinstructions:
 - "Prepare Brussel sprouts.... cut off ends peel 1-2 layers off, then cut in half.
 Set aside."
 - "Dice bacon.... set aside in bowl."
-- "Heat sauté pan to medium heat.... add bacon.... cook to desired crunchiness (that&#39;s a word because I just made it up)"
+- "Heat sauté pan to medium heat.... add bacon.... cook to desired crunchiness (that's a word because I just made it up)"
 - "Remove only the bacon set aside leaving the bacon grease in pan.
 (I like to leave it, adds flavor) or remove grease.
 Your choice.
 I also put the bowl of bacon in the microwave, just to keep it warm.
 DO NOT TURN ON THE MICROWAVE !!!!"
 - "Add 2 tablespoons butter to pan with bacon grease."
 - "Add Brussel sprouts to pan... add salt and pepper to taste.
 Sauté the Brussel sprouts until tender (or however you like them)"
 - "Once Brussel sprouts are done, turn heat to low.
 Add the bacon to sprouts."
 - "Drizzle honey.... stir it up.... turn heat off...... enjoy......"
-- "Don&#39;t forget to clean up the drool from this delicious side dish."
+- "Don't forget to clean up the drool from this delicious side dish."
 categories:
 - Recipe
 tags: